Market of Goa: Visual analysis

 The minimal time to trade made for a crowded square.
 The market was set up like an auction.
 The bare-chested woman, arguably the focal point of the image, points at the child held by the wet nurse to her right.
 Just off the center of the image, a group of Portuguese men, one a money exchanger, can be seen sitting around a table, protected by parasols, and listening to a crier auctioning off what appears to be a cloak.
 In the lower left of the image, two men, Indian porters, carry a jug of water from the countryside.
 To the right of the porters, a crier auctions off a small dark-skinned child and a naked woman to a gathering of Portuguese men.
 Moving to the right of the image is a man riding a horse.
 Other various animals running amuck, adding to the chaos of the street.
 In the far right, a Portuguese nobleman on horseback and a Portuguese noblewoman in palanquin are seen leaving the market.
 The noblewoman's litter is carried by Asian or African slaves.
 As they exit, they will walk by a hospital—a structure that crudely divides the foreground from the background.
 In the far left background, a group of women sit in a semi-circle selling goods out of their baskets.

 The mayhem and pandemonium are evident, but not representative in this plate is the way that the market was organized.
 Trades of similar classification were grouped together on the streets.
 Precious gems, golds, and silvers would be tabled near each other.
 Other goods included: Portuguese wines, fruits and vegetables, baked goods, herbs, medicines, textiles, embroidery, and wood carvings.

-It is important to note that these images are "drawn from life" and are considered "counterfeits from life".
+These images are "drawn from life" and are considered "counterfeits from life".
 It is important to keep in mind that the plates are based on the entries and sketches of Linschoten's observations, and not those of the engravers, so it cannot be said for certain that the engravers did not take artistic liberties.